rmscode/binary-garden/docs/cloud/azure/entra-domain-services.md

 ### Site-to-site VPN from Entra Domain Services to on-premises?

 This is something I have wondered about and discussed with Matt.
 My skepticism leans more so towards whether its supported, not so much whether it would work.
 I know it would work, actually.
 I came across a reddit thread where someone had mentioned using Entra Domain Services, so I [asked them](https://www.reddit.com/r/sysadmin/comments/1jqi2y6/entra_id_to_onprem/ml7a9op/) about their setup.
+They use a site-to-site VPN to join their on-prem servers to their managed domain in Azure.

 A more reliable method of bridging the gap is a combination of [Azure ExpressRoute](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-introduction) and a [two-way forest trust in Entra Domain Services](https://learn.microsoft.com/en-us/entra/identity/domain-services/tutorial-create-forest-trust) with an on-prem domain.
-This is currently a preview feature.
+The two-way trust is currently a preview feature.
 It was first announced in [December of 2023](https://devblogs.microsoft.com/identity/trust-domain-options/).

+ExpressRoute looks like it can be quite expensive btw.
+Aside from the fee paid to Microsoft, you will also have expenses with your connectivity provider.
+One [example](https://blog.jhnr.ch/2018/05/29/azure-expressroute-overview/#pricing-example) that I saw was ~$9k a month!
+Knowing that, its completely understandable why someone would want to use a site-to-site VPN instead.

 ### References